vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

 1. When prompted to enter the password, enter the administrator password that you created when the Edge Gateway VM was provisioned.

+    > **Note**: The typed characters will not be displayed on screen as you enter the password.

 1. Once connected, the terminal will change to show the name of the Linux VM that you are connected to.

     The command prompt will now look similar to the following: